armory/docs/content/en/continuous-deployment/spinnaker-user-guides/terraform-use-integration.md

 ## Requirements

 Before you can use the Terraform Integration stage, verify that Armory's Terraform Integration for Spinnaker is enabled.
-Additionally, you need to store your Terraform code in either a GitHub or BitBucket repo that Armory Enterprise can access.
+Additionally, you need to store your Terraform code in either a GitHub or BitBucket repo that Armory Continuous Deployment can access.
 You grant access as part of the enablement process.

 For more information, see {{< linkWithTitle "terraform-enable-integration.md">}}.